Algeria's Bouteflika back home from treatment in France

 Bouteflika, who became president in 1999, is among the last of that generation of leaders who retain a tradition of secrecy dating back to their fear of betrayal when they were insurgents.

-Porter expected him to delegate much responsibility to Prime Minister Sellal and Interior Minister Daho Ould Kabila.

-"The former has been especially vital in managing the quotidian affairs of the state in Bouteflika's absence and there is no reason to think that he will stop doing so," Porter told Reuters.

-(Reporting by Hamid Ould Ahmed in Algiers and Marine Pennetier in Paris; Editing by Angus MacSwan)
+(Reporting by Hamid Ould Ahmed in Algiers and Marine Pennetier in Paris; Editing by Alistair Lyon)